 Frequently Asked Questions

-Lathe cuts tend to have a mixture of surface noise with a few pops and cracks that disappear with time, we have been working hard to eliminate most static and noise recently however and the sound is improving always.
+Lathe cuts tend to have a mixture of surface noise with a few pops and cracks on the outer edges of records that disappear as the record plays, we have been working hard to eliminate most static and noise recently however and the sound is improving always.
 Lathe cuts are not standard pressed records and do not sound like them, if you are after an audiophile record you will not achieve that with lathe cuts, however we are quite proud of how they sound and we are constantly working to improve sound quality.
 The louder and higher quality mastered recordings sound infinitely better than a poorly produced recording.
 Lathe cuts will always sound different from the master recording as the plastic reacts to some frequencies differently than others.
 They are made from a material that was never supposed to be made into a record.
 The quality will be different from record to record as well seeing as how each lathe has it's own personality and sound to it.
 We feel every record is listenable as long as you aren't expecting a pressed wax record made by a machine process.
-These records are made by 70 year old machines and hand cut by a living breathing human in real time.
+These records are made by 80 year old machines and hand cut by a living breathing human in real time.
 We also listen to every single record that gets made to ensure it is up to snuff.

 Mastering & Mixing Advice